What causes dizziness, pain, and stiffness in the hip and neck?

 I went through your query and understood your concern.

 Your symptoms are suggestive of cervical spondylosis, which is degenerative osteoarthritis of the neck.
 Neck stiffness, pain, giddiness, or feeling of fainting are typical symptoms.
 Your lower back region, the lumbar region, may also be affected, and there may be spondylosis or spondylolisthesis.
-I suggest you to get MRI (magnetic resonance imaging) lumbar spine for an accurate diagnosis.
+I suggest you get an MRI (magnetic resonance imaging) of the lumbar spine for an accurate diagnosis.
 If nerves emerging from the vertebrae get compressed, it may cause leg stiffness, tingling sensation, or burning sensation on the thigh or the calf region.
-Also, incorrect postures while sitting or traveling, bike riding, and excessive diet intake causing vata can also contribute to the condition.
+Also, incorrect postures while sitting or traveling, bike riding, and excessive diet intake causing Vata can also contribute to the condition.

-1. Correct your posture while seating.
+1. Correct your posture while sitting.

 2. Use a cervical and lumbar support belt if necessary during travel or work.